TBeijen/tbnl-hugo/content/post/2022-02-07-eks-ips-secondary-cidr-private-natgw.md

   - EKS
   - VPC
   - Networking
-description: "How secondary CIDR ranges and private NAT gateways provide an alternative to custom networking, when needing to feed EKS routable ips in an enterprise multi-VPC set up."
+description: "How secondary CIDR ranges and private NAT gateways provide an alternative to custom networking, when needing to feed EKS routable IP addresses in an enterprise multi-VPC set up."
 thumbnail: img/eks_private_ips_header.jpg

 ---